A gent’s guide to business casual

-Trousers and jackets for business casual attire
+Pants and jackets for business casual attire

-Business casual trousers include cotton chinos, cords, and very occasionally dark-wash denim jeans.
+Business casual pants include cotton chinos, cords, and very occasionally dark-wash denim jeans.
 It’s better to be slightly overdressed than slightly underdressed, so only wear jeans if you are sure the dress code will be relaxed enough.

-A well-fitting tailored blazer will pair nicely with your collared shirt and smart trousers.
+A well-fitting tailored blazer will pair nicely with your collared shirt and smart pants.
 Often separates work better than suits for business casual, so try a subtly textured jacket with a relaxed construction.
 Our tweed jackets are perfect - available in versatile colours, these jackets are exceptionally well-made and will see you safely through any occasion.

 Business casual shoes

 Business casual shoes should be loafers, brogues, rubber-soled leather shoes or boots.
 Make sure your shoes are clean.
 A quick polish the evening before will do wonders, and your colleagues will notice your brilliant ideas more if they’re not distracted by your scuffed brogues.

 Finishing touches to complete your business casual look